pesterhazy/cljs-spa-example/README.md

 The app relies on higher-order components like [layout-ui](https://github.com/pesterhazy/cljs-spa-example/blob/master/src/cljs_spa/layout.cljs#L36) and [router-ui](https://github.com/pesterhazy/cljs-spa-example/blob/master/src/cljs_spa/router.cljs#L47) to hide complexity and for better composability.

-## Additional features
+## Highlights

-- The Home page uses the excellent [react-select](https://github.com/JedWatson/react-select) component to demonstrate how to use React components sourced from NPM.
+Given that we use webpack, any React component can be used easily.
+As an example, the Home page includes the excellent [react-select](https://github.com/JedWatson/react-select) component.
 See [code](src/cljs_spa/page/home.cljs).

 ## Links